Skip to main content

 Who Can Use Audio Recon

-For collaborative beats, the scan can run when at least one credited producer on the track is verified.
-BeatPass can still notify the other linked producers about matches on that track.
+• For collaborative beats, the scan can run when any one of the credited producers is verified.

 How It Works